-Not only is the method of teaching reading of vital importance but also the literary quality of the reading material.
-So much of what passes for "modern" readers in education today is nothing more than pablum that stresses "social adjustment."
+Phonics-based reading is a teaching method of vital importance, which is coupled with the quality of the reading material.
+So many of what pass for "modern" readers in education today are nothing more than a means to promote "social adjustment"; that is, conformity to the standard and values of secular society in order to be accepted.

-The Bible says we are to do "all for the glory of God" (1 Corinthians 10:31).
-Reading for God's glory necessitates reading material that draws attention to Him and His truth, reflects His majesty, and meets the standards of the Holy Scriptures.
-What this means is that we should hold any reading selection up to the standard of Philippians 4:8, asking these simple questions: "Is it true?
+The Bible, however, commands us to do "all to the glory of God" (1 Corinthians 10:31).
+Reading for God's glory demands reading material that draws attention to Him and His truth, which reflects His majesty and meets biblical standards.
+This means that we should measure whatever we read against the standard of Philippians 4:8.
+Ask these simple questions: Is it true?
 Is it noble?
 Is it right?
 Is it pure?
 Is it lovely?
 Is it admirable?
 Is it excellent?
-Is it praiseworthy?"
+Is it praiseworthy?